BoozeLee/githubupdater-tools/project_tracker.md

 - [ ] Contribute to an open-source AI/ML project
 - [ ] Write a blog post about your latest project
 - [ ] Review and update repository management using manage_repos.sh
+- [ ] Explore and experiment with the installed polymorphic toolkits (mkpoly, polymorph)
+- [ ] Create a simple workflow in n8n for GitHub automation